craftcms/docs/docs/commerce/4.x/products-variants.md

   .all() %}
 ```

-#### Title Field Label

-Allows you to change what the “Title” field label should be.

 #### Automatic SKU Format

 Defines what auto-generated SKUs should look like when a SKU field is submitted empty.
 You can include Twig tags that output properties, such as `{product.slug}` or `{myCustomField}`.